Three low-mass companions around aged stars discovered by TESS: Observations

 \subsection{High Angular Resolution Imaging}

 The presence of a close companion star can be the cause of a transit-like event (i.e., a false positive), can cause incorrect stellar and exoplanet parameters to be determined \citep{FH1, FH2}, or can lead to non-detections of small planets residing with the same exoplanetary system \citep{Lester}.
 Given that nearly one-half of FGK stars are in binary or multiple star systems \citep{Matson}, high-resolution imaging provides crucial information toward our understanding of exoplanetary formation, dynamics and evolution \citep{Howell2021}.
-We conducted high-resolution imaging observations on the three systems and found no nearby stars within the observational limits of each instrument.
-We summarize our imaging observations and results in this section.
+We conducted high-resolution imaging observations on the three systems and summarize our imaging observations and results in this section.